 1. Too many calories (and too much fat and simple sugars) - average calorie intake for young adults (both genders) is suitable if one has a high activity level.
 But most of us are somewhat sedentary so calorie consumption is above optimal levels.
 Excess calorie intake (relative to activity level) increases as we get older .
 These are average population estimates and a significant percentage of young people under 18 have notably excessive calorie intake.
 A big part of the problem is too much fat consumption.
 One quarter of children's caloric intake comes from food products not found within Canada’s Food Guide .
 For middle aged adults, some 30% are consuming fat above the recommended levels.
 The main contributors to excess fat consumption are meat, fats and oils, sugars, snacking and eating fast food (Garriguet, 2006).
 For older Canadians, sixty per cent of the calories consumed come from ultra-processed food (i.e. packaged salty oily snacks, confectionary, soft drinks, frozen breakfast foods, packaged pizzas, and instant noodles) (Moubarac et al., 2013).
-A quarter of Canadian adults and ten per cent of Canadian children are obese (Canadian Obesity Network, n.d.).
+In 2018, 36% of Canadian adults reported a body mass index that classified them as overweight and 27% as obese, with elevated health risk from excess weight at 64% (Stats Canada, 2018).
+Ten per cent of Canadian children are obese (Canadian Obesity Network, n.d.).

 2. Too few fruits and vegetables - across all age-sex combinations, vegetable consumption is significantly below recommended levels.
 The problem is particularly acute in young people, with 53-71% below recommended levels (Shields, 2005; Garriguet, 2006).
 Fruit and vegetable consumption improves somewhat as we age, but about half of us do not meet the requirements.